MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

    For Linux" and use the Bash console to continue the instructions.

 1. Install Anaconda/Miniconda (https://docs.conda.io/en/latest/miniconda.html)
-2. Create new environment via :code:`conda create -n aligner -c conda-forge openblas python=3.8 openfst pynini ngram baumwelch`
+2. Create new environment via :code:`conda create -n aligner -c conda-forge openblas python=3.8 openfst pynini ngram baumwelch sox`

    a.
-On Windows to use the aligner natively without G2P functionality, use the command :code:`conda create -n aligner -c conda-forge openblas python=3.8`
+On Windows to use the aligner natively without G2P functionality, use the command :code:`conda create -n aligner -c conda-forge openblas python=3.8 sox`

 3. Ensure you're in the new environment created (:code:`conda activate aligner`)
 4. Run :code:`pip install montreal-forced-aligner`